stevemussmann/GTseqTools/README.md

 * **-i / --pmissind:** Enter the maximum allowable proportion of missing data for an individual sample.
 Default = 0.2.
 * **-l / --pmissloc:** Enter the maximum allowable proportion of missing data for a locus.
 Default = 0.1.
 * **-m / --monomorphic:** Turn on filter to remove monomorphic loci.
-* **-r / --removelist:** Provide a list of individuals that should be removed from the input xlsx file.
+* **-r / --removeinds:** Provide a list of individuals that should be removed from the input xlsx file.
 This should be a plain text file with each individual being specified on its own line.
 These individuals will be removed before missing data proportions are calculated.
+* **-P / --keeppops:** Provide a list of populations that will be retained in final outputs.
+All individuals belonging to populations not specified in this file will be filtered.
+This input should be a plain text file with each population being specified on its own line.
+Population names must match those in the 'Population ID' column exactly.
+* **-R / --removeloci:** Provide a list of loci that should be removed from the input xlsx file.
+This should be a plain text file with each locus being specified on its own line.
+These loci will be removed before any other locus-filtering operations are performed.
 * **-s / --species:** Provide a list of loci that are species identification SNPs.
 This should be a plain text file with one locus per line.
 These loci will be removed from the dataset before any other data filtering steps are executed.

 Structure Format Arguments: